 There are several types of physicists including astrophysicists and astronomers, atomic and molecular physicists, condensed matter and materials physicists, medical physicists, particle and nuclear physicists, and plasma physicists.
 Physicists can also work in interdisciplinary fields such as biophysics and geophysics.
 For example, medical physicists work in healthcare-related industries to help develop new medical technologies and radiation-based treatments, such as better and safer treatments for cancer patients.
 Other medical physicists may develop more accurate imaging technologies that use various forms of radiant energy, such as magnetic resonance imaging (MRI) and ultrasound imaging.

-The number of jobs for physicists is projected by BLS to grow twice as fast (14%) than the average for all occupations in general (7%).
-However, since it is a small occupation, growth in employment is projected to result in only about 2,800 new jobs over the 2016-2026 period.
+The number of jobs for physicists is projected by BLS to grow nearly twice as fast (7%) than the average for all occupations in general (4%).
+However, since it is a small occupation, growth in employment is projected to result in about 1,400 new jobs over the 2019-2029 period.
 The largest employers of physicists are scientific R&D services, colleges and universities, and the federal government.
 NASA, the U.S. Department of Defense, and the U.S. Department of Energy and their contractors have traditionally been large employers of physicists at national laboratories and facilities such as the Lawrence Livermore National Laboratory, Los Alamos National Laboratory, and the Goddard Space Flight Center.
 Many physicists and astronomers begin their careers as temporary postdoctoral researchers where they continue to learn specialized knowledge and skills and develop a broader understanding of related areas of research.

-According to the BLS, the annual median wage for physicists was $118,830 in May 2017, which is higher than for all physical scientist occupations on average ($78,790) and significantly higher than for all occupations in general ($37,690).
-The median annual wages for physicists in the top industries where they worked are hospitals ($170,740), ambulatory health care services ($163,520), and scientific R&D services ($130,530).
-Working as a physicist is related to several other occupations, including computer science, engineering (such as nuclear engineering and health physics), and chemistry, all of which are discussed in separate articles.
+According to the BLS, the annual median wage for physicists was $122,850 in May 2019, which is higher than for all physical scientist occupations on average ($81,270) and significantly higher than for all occupations in general ($39,810).
+The median annual wages for physicists in the top industries where they worked are ambulatory healthcare services ($178,690) and scientific R&D services ($131,870).
+Working as a physicist is related to several other occupations, including computer science, engineering (such as nuclear engineering and health physics), and chemistry, which is discussed in a separate article.

-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), the median annual wage for applications software developments was $101,790 in May 2017 and $107,600 for systems software developers.
-By comparison, the median pay in May 2017 for all occupations was $37,690.
-Jobs for applications systems developers are projected grow four times faster than for all occupations and more than two times faster that all computer-related occupations.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), the median annual wage for applications software developments was $107,510 in May 2019.
+By comparison, the median pay in May 2019 for all occupations was $39,810.
+According to the BLS, the median annual wages for software developers working for software publishers in May 2019 was $122,110 and $116,080 for software developers working in manufacturing.